kauruus/kauruus.github.io/posts/2022/12/27-first-post.md

 Just setup LunarVIM, Neovide and Franklin.

-They all work out of box, save me so many time.
+They all work out of box, save me so much time.

 ## LunarVIM